Joseph Day, Dr.PH

 Minority Public Health Expert

-Dr. Day is an Associate Professor of Addictions Studies and Behavioral Health and the Director of the Community Health Program.
-He completed both bachelor’s and master’s degrees in Psychology before earning his Doctor of Public Health.
+Dr. Joseph Day is an Associate Professor of Addictions Studies and Behavioral Health and the Director of the Community Health Program.
+He completed both his bachelor’s and master’s degrees in psychology before earning his Doctorate of Public Health.

-Before joining the faculty at Governors State, Dr. Day held several research positions examining a wide range of topics affecting minority health including chronic illness among the homeless, HIV rates for incarcerated African Americans, and physician bias in diagnosing minority patients.
+Before joining the faculty at Governors State University, Dr. Day held several research positions examining a wide range of topics affecting minority health, including chronic illness among the homeless, HIV rates for incarcerated African Americans and physician bias in diagnosing minority patients.
 He also serves as a consultant to Chicago Public Schools.

 - Chronic disease prevention

 - Health behaviors that place youth at greater risk

 Effects of a school-based program on self-esteem: https://journals.sagepub.com/doi/full/10.1177/2158244017713238

 Dr. Day is available to talk about the social determinants of health, the environment and violence and any of the areas mentioned above.
 If you would like to arrange an interview with Dr. Day, please contact Zion Banks, Media & External Relations, 708.235.7685 or firstname.lastname@example.org.